isomorphic-software/smartclient-docs/classes/Calendar.md

 ### Returns

-`[boolean](../reference.md#type-boolean)` — return false to cancel the default behavior of creating a new event at the selected location and showing its editor.
+`[Boolean](#type-boolean)` — return false to cancel the default behavior of creating a new event at the selected location and showing its editor.

 ---
 ## Method: Calendar.setIndicators